As of 2018, there are over 3.1 billion active social media users globally.

 Rules and regulations

 Now that you understand why you need a social media policy in the workplace, it’s time to draft one.

 Lawyers Mutual put together this great infographic on developing and implementing a social media policy.
 While geared towards lawyers specifically, you can still apply ti to any business or market.

-Begin with a section over-viewing what you expect of your employees behavior when on social media.
+Begin with a section over-viewing what you expect of your employee’s behaviour when on social media.
 Rules and regulation might include:

 Marketing strategies, target demographics, and other private information are examples of such information.
 This is to keep competition from gaining an advantage by learning how you conduct business.

 33% of Americans say they will switch to another companies service due to poor customer service.
 So, it should be a high priority in your policy to outline general etiquette and manners.

-If an employee or other company member is to break these rules, there should be consequences in place.
+If an employee or another company member is to break these rules, there should be consequences in place.
 Depending on the severity, this could be anything from suspension on social media to job termination.

 Roles and responsibilities

-While having a policy in place will definitely prevent negative behavior and promote best practices, it’s ideal to give company members specific social media roles.
+While having a policy in place will definitely prevent negative behaviour and promote best practices, it’s ideal to give company members specific social media roles.

 Your reputation is key to developing loyal customers and having a clean image.
 And seeing as 83% of businesses will have some form of crisis to manage eventually, you need to be prepared.